dekkerlab/speckle_RNA_dynamics_paper/FA_traces/README.md

 **Requires:** R with `tidyverse`, `stringr`, `RColorBrewer`, `paletteer`.

+Typical installation of software and dependencies should take a few minutes.
+Run time to generate plots should take a few minutes.

 ## Input data

 The ladder and sample traces are hosted on Zenodo.
 Download